glennhenry/cs-notes/docs/internet-and-web/03-javascript/javascript.md

 When a state changes, React only updates the UI.
 Often times there's something in our web app that we also want to update every time a state changes.
 For example, we want to always back up user data in local storage.
 This is called side effect, any code that is not related to rendering your component, but that needs to be executed as a result of some state or prop changes.

-We can achieve this using react `useEffect`, this will allow you to run some code in your functional components after every render.
+We can achieve this using react `useEffect`, this allows you to run some code in your functional components after every render.

 ![React use effect runs after component is re-rendered after state changes](./react-use-effect.png)
 Source : https://www.memberstack.com/blog/uselayouteffect-vs-useeffect